 Therefore, I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God...

-Romans 12:1a
+Romans 12:1a (NIV)

-Take some time to take on a physical position of submission (kneel, lay facedown) before God and lay those desires before him.
+Take some time to take on a physical position of submission (kneel, lie face down) before God and lay those desires before him.

-Journal any reflections from you TAWG today below:
+Journal any reflections from your time with God today below:

 Day 11